NigelEarle/AWS-CSA-Notes-2018/Object-Storage-and-CDN-S3-Glacier-Cloudfront/README.md

     - Access Control Lists
     - Torrents

+## S3 Basics

-Built for 99.99% availability for the S3 platform Amazon guarantee 99.9% availability - always available Amazon guarantees 99.99999999999% (11 9’s) durability for S3 info
+- Built for 99.99% availability for the S3 platform
+- Amazon guarantee 99.9% availability - always available
+- Amazon guarantees 99.99999999999% (11 9’s) durability for S3 info
-Tiered storage
+- Tiered storage
-Lifecycle management
+- Lifecycle management
-Versioning
+- Versioning
-Encryption
+- Encryption
-Secure data using access control lists bucket policies
+- Secure data using access control lists bucket policies

-Storage Tiers
+### Storage Tiers

+- **S3 (Normal)**
-    S3 - Normal S3, 99.99% availability, 99.(11 9’s ) durability, stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently.
+	- 99.99% availability, 99.(11 9’s )
+	- durable, reliable - stored redundantly across multiple devices in multiple facilities and is designed to sustain the loss of 2 facilities concurrently

+- **S3 IA (infrequent access)**
-    S3 IA (infrequent access) - for data that is accessed less frequently but requires rapid access when needed. lower fee than s3 but you are charged a retrieval fee.
+	- Used for data that is accessed less frequently but requires rapid access when needed
+	- Lower fee than S3 but, are charged a retrieval fee

+- **Reduces Redundancy Storage (RRS)**
-    Reduces Redundancy Storage (RRS) - Designed to provide 99.99% durability and 99.99% availability of objects over a given year.
+	- Designed to provide 99.99% durability and 99.99% availability of objects over a given year.

+- **Glacier (Separate product from S3)**
-    Glacier - Very cheap but used for data archival only.
-Takes 3 - 5 hours to restore from glacier It’s own separate product from S3.
-Extremely low cost storage service for data archival.
-Stores data for as low as .01G a month and is optimized for data that is infrequently accessed and for which retrieval times of 3 to 5 hours are suitable.
+	- Very cost effective but used for data archival only
+	- Generally takes 3 - 5 hours to restore from glacier
+    - Stores data for as low as .01G a month
+    - Optimized for data that is infrequently accessed and for which retrieval times of 3 to 5 hours are suitable (slow retrieval).

 S3 Charges
     Storage